AmairaniR/cryptocurrencies/README.md

 ## Overview

-In this repository a report on cryptocurrencies is created using unspervised maching learning's KMeans algorithm to create a classification system on the different crypocurrience.
-This classification will then be offered as an investement portfolio for the clients of Accountability Accounting.
+In this repository, a report on cryptocurrencies is created using unsupervised machine learning's KMeans algorithm to create a classification system for different cryptocurrencies.
+This classification will then be offered as an investment portfolio for the clients of Accountability Accounting.

 ## Summary